 - Mentor has the potential to open multiple doors for you.

-You will hear about real life examples how approaching product development really makes a huge difference, how the whole story of a company turns into a totally different direction when implementing design thinking.
+You will hear about real-life examples of how approaching product development really makes a huge difference, how the whole story of a company turns into a totally different direction when implementing design thinking.

 You will also examine the tools used in the design process and feature prioritization that will help you to focus on delivering value, not just building stuff.